jk951103/kek/heart failure survival prediction/README.md

 ![image](https://user-images.githubusercontent.com/81454133/113959169-0363a180-97e8-11eb-9aba-ad048f603733.png)

 Above shows the difference in age distribution between patients that survived and patients that did not, we can clearly see that the older the patient is, the likelier it is for the patient to die.
-Overall, the biggest take away from the EDA process was that having certain level of platelet counts and serum creatinine levels increase the chance of surviving.
+Overall, the biggest take away from the EDA process was that having a high serum creatinine level or a high ejection fraction rate decreases the chance of surviving.

 ## Pre-Processing